javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

     All functions "on birth" receive a hidden property `[[Environment]]` with the reference to the Lexical Environment of their creation.
 We didn't talk about it yet, but technically that's a way how the function knows where it was made.

     Here, `makeCounter` is created in the global Lexical Environment, so `[[Environment]]` keeps the reference to it.

+    In other words, a function is "imprinted" with a reference to the Lexical Environment where it was born.
+And `[[Environment]]` is the hidden function property that has that reference.

 2. Then the code runs on, and the call to `makeCounter()` is performed.
 Here's the picture for the moment when the execution is on the first line inside `makeCounter()`: